Champions League La Liga Real Madrid

 “In sport, you lose a lot more often than you win,” Ancelotti, who holds the unique distinction of being the sole manager to clinch league championships across all five of Europe's elite football leagues.

 “I have a big cabinet with a lot of trophies, but if I had to include all the ones I've lost, it wouldn't be a cabinet, it would be a house.”
-The Italian boss is down eleven points to arch-rivals Barcelona in the La Liga race this season.
+The Italian boss is down eleven points to arch-rivals in the La Liga race this season.

 Antetokounmpo and Ancelotti's perspectives remind us that sports are not just about winning or losing but about the journey and personal growth that comes with it.
 Their shared mindset encourages athletes and fans to embrace setbacks as stepping stones toward future success.